LastPass Review: Quick Expert Summary

 LastPass also offers many additional features, including:

-• Security dashboard — analyze your password vault to find and change old, weak, and duplicate passwords, and monitor the dark web for leaked accounts.
+- Security dashboard — analyze your password vault to find and change old, weak, and duplicate passwords, and monitor the dark web for email addresses.

-• Emergency access — provide trusted contacts with access to the vault in case of an emergency.
+- Emergency access — provide trusted contacts with access to your vault in an emergency.

 LastPass offers a really good free plan — it includes unlimited password storage across unlimited mobile devices or computers (not both), as well as dark web monitoring and one-to-one password sharing.
 And LastPass Premium and LastPass Families are both an excellent value, adding many extra features that make LastPass one of the best password managers out there.

-LastPass provides a 30-day free trial for its paid plans, so you can give it a try risk-free and see if it’s the best choice for you.
+LastPass doesn’t have a money-back guarantee, but it provides a 30-day free trial for its paid plans, so you can give it a try risk-free.
+You don’t even need to provide a credit card.

 LastPass is a very user-friendly and feature-rich password manager.
 All of its packages come with a wide range of easy-to-use security features — from basic password management features like auto-save and auto-fill to extra tools such as password auditing and emergency access.